Department of Justice is now the Department of Communities and Justice. Find out more >

-Application for Legal Assistance form (PIC) -
+Application for Legal Assistance Form (ICAC)

-If your application is approved, then the LRO can provide free legal services to ensure that you, in your dealings with the ICAC or PIC:
+If your application is approved OGC can provide free legal services to ensure that you, in your dealings with the ICAC or LECC:

-Firstly, you should contact the LRO.
+Firstly, you should contact the OGC.
 Participation in an interview after a request has been made is entirely voluntary.
 In addition, following an interview you may be asked to sign a statement prepared by Commission officers from the interview.
-This also is voluntary.However, it is
+This also is voluntary.

-mandatory to comply with
+It is, however, mandatory to comply with

 The assistance provided by this Office does